MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 **Message**: WBEM_E_FAILED

 **Additional information for error resolution**: WBEM_E_FAILED is a generic WMI failure error.
 The error can be caused by a number of things.
 The error will sometimes tell you which method or instance failed.
-You will probably also see related log entires around the same time if you merge logs together based on similar function.
-For instance, it you see the error related to content for an application, you may want to merge together CAS.log, ContentTransferManager.log and DataTransfer.log.
+You'll probably also see related log entires around the same time if you merge logs together based on similar function.
+For instance, if you see the error related to content for an application, you may want to merge together CAS.log, ContentTransferManager.log and DataTransfer.log.
 If the error happened on a site server not a client, you may want to review SMSProv.log for additional information.

 ### 0x80041009